barchart/portfolio-client-js/docs/content/concepts/connecting_to_barchart.md

 function getJwtToken() {
 	return Promise.resolve()
 		.then(() => {
+			let token;

 			// Generate a signed token and return it.
 You'll probably want to delegate
 			// the actual work to a remote service.
 This helps to ensure your JWT signing
 			// secret cannot be compromised.

+			// Never include your signing secret in code that runs in a web browser.
+			// See the "Best Practices" section (below).

 			return token;
 		});
 }